History of Lestonnac Free Clinic

 Rosalie led this evolution with care and compassion, ensuring that parents and families received the support, guidance, and resources they needed throughout the transition.
 Under her leadership, Lestonnac deepened its commitment to serving uninsured adults with expanded medical services and community outreach.

-Edward Gerber (2008–Present)
+Edward Gerber (2008–2025)

-Under the visionary leadership of Edward Gerber, Lestonnac Free Clinic has transformed from a single-site operation into a robust network of 26 satellite clinics, with 14 actively serving communities across Southern California.
+Under the visionary leadership of Edward Gerber, Lestonnac Free Clinic transformed from a single-site operation into a robust network of 26 satellite clinics, with 14 actively serving communities across Southern California.

-In addition to brick-and-mortar clinics, Ed has championed the expansion of mobile medical and vision units, bringing care directly to underserved neighborhoods.
+In addition to brick-and-mortar clinics, Ed championed the expansion of mobile medical and vision units, bringing care directly to underserved neighborhoods.
 This commitment to innovation and accessibility culminated in a historic milestone on May 1, 2025, with the opening of the nation’s first free surgery center — a groundbreaking step in delivering life-changing care at no cost.